 5.3.9.6.4 Segment Sequences

-Segment sequences in the Segment Timeline may be signalled with including a @k attribute in the S element of the SegmentTimeline.
-The @k shall only be present if all of the following requirements are fulfilled:
+Segment sequences provide the ability to signal in a compact manner Segment Sequence Representations as defined in clause 5.3.5.7.
+Segment Sequences may be signalled using the Segment Timeline by including the @k attribute in the S element of the SegmentTimeline element.
+The @k attribute shall not be present unless all of the following requirements are fulfilled:

 — the addressing scheme for the associated Representation is using Segment template with either $Number$ or hierarchical templating and sub-numbering as defined in subclause 5.3.9.6.5,

-— the profile explicitly allows the usage of Segment sequences.
+— the profile explicitly allows the usage of Segment Sequences, or the Representation(s) are explicitly signaled as a Segment Sequence Representation as defined in clause 5.3.5.7 using an Essential Descriptor.

-If @k is present and greater than 1, then it specifies that sequence described by @d is accurate in timing but contains @k Segments.
+If @k is present and greater than 1, then it specifies that sequence duration described by @d is accurate in timing but contains @k Partial Segments.

-The MPD duration of the Segment is determined as the integer value of @d divided by the value of @k and determines the MPD start time and therefore the Segment availability start time.
-MPD duration of the Segments is not required to exactly match the media duration of the Segments.
+The MPD duration of the Partial Segments is determined as the integer value of @d divided by the value of @k and determines the MPD start time and therefore the Segment availability start time.
+MPD duration of the Partial Segments is not required to exactly match the media duration of the Segments.
+The maximum difference between the MPD duration and media duration of any sequence of one or more consecutive Partial Segments shall never exceed the value of the SegmentTimeline@tolerance attribute.
+If the latter is absent, the above difference shall never exceed 50% of the MPD duration of a Partial Segment.

+NOTE: irrespective of the differences between the MPD and the media duration of any given subset of Partial Segments, the MPD duration of the Segment Sequence as defined by @d matches the duration of the concatenation of all its Partial Segments precisely.

 The integer of the quotient of the value of @d and the value of @k of any S element shall not exceed the quotient of @d and the value of @k minus 1 of any other S element in the Segment Timeline.

 The concatenation of all Segments in a Segment sequence shall have an accurate segment duration according of the value of @d.

-Any Segment in a Segment sequence may carry inband events.
+Any Partial Segment in a Segment sequence may carry inband events and Producer Reference Time (‘prft’) boxes.

 Update clause 5.3.9.6.5: